 Shop value and outdoor fun

-A McKinsey survey shows nearly three-quarters of U.S. consumers are trading loyalty to brands and stores for value and convenience.
+The McKinsey survey shows U.S. consumers continue to trade loyalty to brands and stores for value and convenience, with 75% of consumers (and 90% of millennials and higher-income shoppers) continuing to switch brands.
 Consumers are three times more likely to choose lower-cost brands or retailers when buying standard products this year.

 Take advantage of Amazon

-Nobody wants to see Amazon take over the world, but they make it hard to resist.
-If you order something via Amazon Prime, either for yourself or delivered to someone else, nine times out of 10 it arrives in record time as promised.
+Nobody wants to see Amazon take over the world, but it makes it hard to resist.
+If you order something via Amazon Prime, either for yourself or delivered to someone else, nine times out of 10 it arrives in record time, as promised.
+Surveys show Amazon and big-box stores will continue to rule.

-The Discover it® Cash Back card also offers 5% on Amazon this quarter, along with Walmart.com, Target.com and Best Buy.
+The Discover it® Cash Back card also offers 5% on Amazon in Q4 2021, along with Walmart.com, Target.com and Best Buy.
 You must activate the offer to get 5% back in the bonus categories, and you can earn up to $1,500 in combined purchases during the quarter (then it’s 1%).

 Be warned: If you’re strapped for cash and have a ton of reward points on any of these programs, they may be worth cashing in.
-But the only ones that are going to give you a good return here are cash-back deals like Discover where you’re paying with dollars you’d be getting as statement credit.
+But the only ones that are going to give you a good return here are cash back deals like Discover where you’re paying with dollars you’d get as statement credits.

 Chase Ultimate Rewards points, for example, are worth 0.8 cents on Amazon – well below the 2 cents per point they’re potentially worth.
 It takes 500 Hilton points to equal a dollar on Amazon.